junyinglim/peperomiaPhylo/README.md

 ** Reduces the number of ambiguities by half (from around 20,000 to 10,000 bases) ** Potentially more error?
 Observed many "local" specific disagreements with the end-to-end assemblies (and the reference), but perhaps that is to be expected as the end-to-end requires the entire read to match perfectly

-* Also probably important to remember that this is based on the reference and is thus biased in an unknown way
+* Also impt to remember that this is based on the reference and is thus biased in an unknown way

 ## To do:
 * Relax mapping algorithm to traverse non-coding regions (may contain a lot of phylogenetic signal)